-- 23.20 A non-conflicting request is one where the request does not conflict either with requests from other railway undertakings or with capacity at the service facility that has already been allocated to another railway undertaking.
-Regulation 5(4) provides that a request for access to, and the supply of, any of the services described in paragraph 2 of Schedule 1, may only be refused if a viable alternative exists, which would enable the railway undertaking to operate the freight or passenger service concerned on the same or an alternative route under economically acceptable conditions. - 3.21 When considering viable alternatives, the process we would generally expect to be followed (in accordance with Article 12 of the Implementing Regulation) is set out below. - 23.21 The provisions of regulation 5(4) do not, however, require the service provider to make investments in resources or facilities in order to accommodate all requests by railway undertakings for access to, and the supply of, services34.
-Accordingly, where there is a non-conflicting request which would require such investment, In those circumstances we consider that a service provider may refuse a request without having to consider if a viable alternative exists. - 23.22 The NI Regulations only require a service provider to justify, in writing, a decision to refuse a request for access to, and the supply of, services, and to provide information about viable alternatives, where a request relates to those services referred to in paragraph 2(a), (b), (c), (d), (e) and (f) of Schedule 1 and the service provider is under the direct or indirect control of a dominant body or firm35. - 23.23 However, we expect all service providers (whether or not they are under the direct or indirect control of a dominant body or firm) to ensure refusals for any of the services referred to in paragraph 2 of Schedule 1 are in writing and fully reasoned and objectively justified.
+- 3.18 A non-conflicting request is one where the request does not conflict either with requests from other railway undertakings or with capacity at the service facility that has already been allocated to another railway undertaking.
+Regulation 5(4) provides that a request for access to, and the supply of, any of the services described in paragraph 2 of Schedule 1, may only be refused if a viable alternative exists, which would enable the railway undertaking to operate the freight or passenger service concerned on the same or an alternative route under economically acceptable conditions. - 3.19 When considering viable alternatives, the process we would generally expect to be followed (in accordance with Article 12 of the Implementing Regulation) is set out below. - 3.20 However, the provisions of regulation 5(4) do not require the service provider to make investments in resources or facilities in order to accommodate all requests by railway undertakings for access to, and the supply of, services38.
+Accordingly, where there is a non-conflicting request, which would require such investment, we consider that a service provider may refuse a request without having to consider if a viable alternative exists.

+- 3.21 The NI Regulations only require a service provider to justify, in writing, a decision to refuse a request for access to, and the supply of, services, and to provide information about viable alternatives, where a request relates to those services referred to in paragraph 2(a), (b), (c), (d), (e) and (f) of Schedule 1 and the service provider is under the direct or indirect control of a dominant body or firm39. - 3.22 However, we expect all service providers (whether or not they are under the direct or indirect control of a dominant body or firm) to ensure refusals for any of the services referred to in paragraph 2 of Schedule 1 are in writing and fully reasoned and objectively justified.
 Therefore, whenever a service provider is refusing access under regulation 5(4), we expect it to explain why it is refusing access and why it considers the alternative facility it has identified is a viable alternative for the railway undertaking, where applicable.
-This is because all such decisions are appealable and may be subject to ORR scrutiny in due course. - 23.24 The flowchart at Annex A sets out the indicative process and steps a service provider should follow when considering non-conflicting requests for access to services.
-It does not, however, cover every eventuality or circumstance and it is for the service provider to ensure it complies with the legal requirements under the NI Regulations and the Implementing Regulation when considering requests for access.
+This is because all such decisions are appealable and may be subject to ORR scrutiny in due course. - 3.23 The flowchart at Annex A sets out the indicative process and steps a service provider should follow when considering non-conflicting requests for access to services.
+However, it does not cover every eventuality or circumstance and it is for the service provider to ensure it complies with the legal requirements under the NI Regulations and the Implementing Regulation when considering requests for access.

-Conflicting requests for access to services
+Conflicting requests for access to services (including conflict with allocated capacity)